bessagroup/f3dasm/README.md

 | [**PyPI**](https://pypi.org/project/f3dasm/)
 | [**Practical sessions**](https://github.com/mpvanderschelling/F3DASM_practical)

-This code intends to facilitate the design and analysis of materials & structures/metamaterials
+Welcome to `f3dasm`, a Python package for data-driven design and analysis of structures and materialsetamaterials.

-The Bessa research group at TU Delft is small...
-At the moment, we have limited availability to help future users/developers adapting the code to new problems, but we will do our best to help!

 * Created by M.A.
 Bessa (M.A.Bessa@tudelft.nl) in September 2016
 * Current developer and maintainer: [M.P. van der Schelling](https://github.com/mpvanderschelling/) (M.P.vanderSchelling@tudelft.nl)

+The Bessa research group at TU Delft is small...
+At the moment, we have limited availability to help future users/developers adapting the code to new problems, but we will do our best to help!

 ## Referencing